 Some people tend to avoid their dentist unless they experience a major dental problem.
 However, you should visit your dentist for routine exams and cleanings in order to prevent issues that could turn into serious, irreversible, or expensive emergencies.
 The health of your teeth and gums can play a major role in preserving your overall wellbeing too.

 But how many times should you attend these appointments each year to best take care of your oral health?
-Dr. Philip Bald, a dentist practicing in Leland, NC, describes the importance of scheduling regular visits with your dental professional.
+Dr. Josh Heinsheimer, a dentist practicing in Leland, NC, describes the importance of scheduling regular visits with your dental professional.

 What Happens During a Routine Dentist Appointment?